bergdola/automation-exercise-wt2223/pull_request_template.md

 ## Checklist for reviewer
 - [ ] The code works and does not throw errors
 - [ ] The code is easy to understand and there are no confusing parts
-- [ ] The code follows the [coding guidelines](https://github.com/IT-REX-Platform/wiki/blob/main/dev-manuals/backend/coding-guidelines.md) of this proje
+- [ ] The code follows the [coding guidelines](https://github.com/IT-REX-Platform/wiki/blob/main/dev-manuals/backend/coding-guidelines.md) of this project
 - [ ] The code change accomplishes what it is supposed to do
 - [ ] I cannot think of any use case in which the code does not behave as intended
 - [ ] The added and existing tests reasonably cover the code change
-- [ ] There are no more test cases, input or edge cases that should be tested in addition
+- [ ] I cannot think of any test cases, input or edge cases that should be tested in addition
 - [ ] Description of the change is included in the documentation